AswiniChirumamilla/Automated-Detecting-spammers-in-Social-Media/README.md

 Automated Spammer Detection in Social Media

 Overview
 This project is a "web-based automated system" designed to detect spammers in social media platforms using *J2EE, Apache Tomcat, and SQL*.
-It leverages *machine learning* to analyze user activity patterns and flag potential spam accounts for administrative review.
+It leverages *machine learning* algorithms to analyze user activity patterns and flag potential spam accounts for administrative review.

 🔹Features
 - User Authentication: Secure login for admin users.